sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

       # ...

-      extensions: [health_check, basicauth, hws_agent] # basicauth is added to the extensions list
+      extensions: [health_check, basicauth] # basicauth is added to the extensions list
       pipelines:

       # ...